 To disable gzip compression, access the Jira administration panel and select System » General Configuration » Edit Configuration, and then disable the "Use gzip compression" feature.
 Failure to disable Jira's gzip compression will result in Dataplane gadgets failing to display in Confluence.

 If you use Jira behind a web server proxy, you may still be able to leave gzip compression enabled on the proxy.

 I'm still having problems with rendering Dataplane gadgets in Confluence.
 Help!

-- custom fields from the following add-ons: JIRA Agile, Valiantys nFeed and ScriptRunner
+- custom fields from the following add-ons: Jira Software, Valiantys nFeed and ScriptRunner

 Why is my custom field not in the list of fields that can be reported on?